kerimoyle/libcellml-tutorials/theory/sodium_channel.rst

 Next steps
 ----------
-The incorporation of this sodium channel model into the full Hodgkin-Huxley model of a neuron is described in the next chapter, :ref:`Hodgkin-Huxley assembly<hh_background>`.
+The incorporation of this sodium channel model into the full Hodgkin-Huxley model of a neuron is described in the next chapter, :ref:`Hodgkin-Huxley assembly<hodgkin_huxley_model>`.
-This will include the :math:`n`-gate described in the previous chapter, :ref:`A model of a potassium channel<theory_potassiumchannel>` as well as a leakage current model.
+This will include the :math:`n`-gate described in the previous chapter, :ref:`A model of a potassium channel<potassium_channel>` as well as a leakage current model.

 ---------------------------